COMM 102. Introduction to Communication. 3 Credits.

 This course focuses on scholarly and commercial aspects of social media strategy as a Communicative practice.
 In particular, course topics include a variety of social media driven outcomes including social activism, constituent engagement, outreach and advocacy, reputation management, analytics and optimization, and enhancing the quality and impact of message transmission in the social online environment.
 S.

 COMM 352.
-Writing for Public Relations.
+Writing for Advertising & Public Relations.
 3 Credits.

-Intensive practice in preparing the most common types of materials used in public relations.
-Special emphasis on writing style and form, and effective media relations.
+Intensive practice in preparing, planning and writing the materials used in public relations, with a special emphasis on engaging the media as well as internal and external target audiences.
 Prerequisites: COMM 200 or consent of instructor.
-F.
+F,S.